aiidateam/aiida-tutorials/docs/pages/2019_IIT_Mandi_India/index.rst

 .. _aiidalab 19.08.0a1: https://pypi.org/project/aiidalab/19.8.0a1
 .. _Quantum Espresso 6.4.1: https://github.com/QEF/q-e/releases/tag/qe-6.4.1

-These are the hands-on materials from the 3-day AiiDA tutorial `National Workshop on Writing reproducible workflows for computational materials science using AiiDA <http://aiidaworkshop.iitmandi.ac.in/>`__  from October 9-11, 2019.
+These are the hands-on materials from the 3-day AiiDA tutorial |tutorial_name| from October 9-11, 2019.

 While participants of the tutorial used virtual machines on a cloud service, one can follow the tutorial just as well using the Quantum Mobile VirtualBox image linked above.
 The image already contains all the required software.